Hri7566/hri-bot/README.md

 # hri-bot
-The old repo had a broken file with corrupted encoding, making a new one
+The old repo had a broken file with corrupted encoding, made a new one

+This is going to be a bot for [multiplayerpiano.com](http://multiplayerpiano.com)